bowhan/piPipes/README.md

 annotated  transposons, piRNA clusters with bowtie and uses bedtools to assign them to different annotations.
 For each feature, length distrition, nucleotide percentage, ping-pong score, et al,.  are calculated and graphed.
 Some microRNA analysis is also included.
-In the dual library mode, pair-wise comparision of miRNA and piRNAs will be done.
+In the dual library mode, pair-wise comparison of miRNA and piRNAs will be done.
 We invented this balloon-plot to efficienty compare the heterogeneity of miRNA between two samples. piRNA for different transposon family is also compared.

 A more detailed explanation can be found [here](https://github.com/bowhan/piper/wiki/smallRNA).